topboyasante/mrkt-api/readme.md

 # MRKT

 MRKT is a marketplace for people to share products they want to sell.
 Potential buyers can reach out to you via `call` or `whatsapp` and discussions can be taken from there.
+Open Source, Open Code.

 ### Stack
   - Frontend: React, NextJS, TypeScript